 With the holidays approaching, the time has come once again to dig our Christmas decorations out of storage and start decorating.
 However, the task of decorating comes with some potential hazards to your home and safety.
-That’s why we’ve provided the following tips so that you can put up your Christmas lights with as little risk to you, your roof, and your gutters as possible.
+The last thing you want to wind up with is an injury or damaged siding, shingles, and gutters.
+That’s why we’ve provided the following tips so that you can put up your Christmas lights with as little risk to you and your roofing system as possible.

 1. Make sure you’re using lights and extension cords suitable for outdoor use.

 Once you’ve conceptualized your Christmas light design and measured where they’ll hang, it’s time to shop!
 Look for decorations that are labeled for outdoor or indoor/outdoor use.
 The cords that come with these lights typically hold up better to sunlight and the elements, which makes them safer to use outside.

 2. If it’s rainy or sprinkling, choose another day to put up lights.

 There are a few different reasons why you should wait for rain to go away before putting up your lights:

 - Your ladder can get slippery and increase your chances of falling.

 - You don’t want your lights’ plugs or prongs to get wet—water conducts electricity.

 - Adhesive clips for hanging lights won’t stick on wet surfaces.